 Supreme Court Will Hear Oklahoma Challenge Over EPA ‘Good Neighbor’ Smog Rule

-The US Supreme Court is seen on the first day of a new term in Washington on Oct.
+The U.S. Supreme Court in Washington on the first day of its new term, on Oct.
 7, 2024.
 (Saul Loeb/AFP via Getty Images)

 The Supreme Court on Oct.
 21 said it will hear Oklahoma’s case claiming that state disputes over a U.S. Environmental Protection Agency (EPA) policy should be heard in regional circuit courts, as opposed to Washington.